martinrist/reactive-with-rxjs-bacon/content.md

 --

-- Starting to get a bit gnarly with the traditional approach (<a href="examples/example4-rhsMouseClickWithCoords-trad.html" target="_blank">Example</a>)
+- Starting to get a bit gnarly with the traditional approach (<a href="examples/example04a-rhsMouseClickWithCoords-trad.html" target="_blank">Example 4a</a>)
 ```javascript
     document.addEventListener("click", e => {
         if (e.clientX > window.innerWidth / 2) {